-- Good work opportunities in the tech industries – there is an emerging tech scene in Mexico’s second largest city, Guadalajara.
+- Good work opportunities in the tech industries – There is an emerging tech scene in Mexico’s second largest city, Guadalajara.
 It’s home to small and medium companies bursting with innovation, creativity and engineering talent.
 Big names such as Oracle, Intel, IBM and HP are based there.

-- Friendly people – the Mexican people are said to be very friendly and welcoming.
+- Friendly people – The Mexican people are said to be very friendly and welcoming.
 Even so, it’s a good idea to learn as much Spanish as you can before your move.

 The cons of moving to Mexico from USA as an American expat include:

-- Safety – this is always a consideration in Mexico, although places like Querétaro and Sayulita tend to be safer options.
+- Safety – This is always a consideration in Mexico, although places like Querétaro and Sayulita tend to be safer options.

-- Tax – if you’re a US citizen, you will continue to pay tax in the US.
+- Tax – If you’re a US citizen, you will continue to pay tax in the US.

 Around 9,000 Americans live permanently in this South American country that’s famous for being on the Equator.
-Ecuador is consistently voted one of the cheapest places to retire and with an average expat salary of around $48,000 USD, it’s a very affordable place to live and to move to from USA.
+Ecuador is consistently voted one of the cheapest places to retire and with an average expat salary of around US$48,000, it’s a very affordable place to live and to move to from USA.